cfitz/america/README.md

 A search library for the dp.la api ( https://github.com/dpla/platform/ ).
 Also provides a basic DSL for searching, similar to the ElasticSearch Tire library.

 In order to access the API, you must have a DPLA api key.
-This can be set as ENV["DPL_API_KEY"] or America::Configuration.api_key("YOUR KEY HERE").
+This can be set as a environment variable:
+> ENV["DPLA_API_KEY"]
+or passed into the configuration:
+> America::Configuration.api_key("YOUR KEY HERE")

 Basic queries can be done with: